-Shipping fees and applicable tax is applied during checkout, and any import fees that apply to you are usually paid at your local post office (or carrier location) where your package is forwarded to after customs releases it.
+Shipping fees and applicable tax are applied during checkout, and any import fees that apply to you are usually paid at your local post office (or carrier location) where your package is forwarded after customs releases it.

 VKB HQ ships all products from China.

 Please read the following on importing from China when placing an order:

 USA: VKB HQ ships all products from China.
 Customers must be aware that US Customs imposes tariffs on goods imported from China that are valued at $800 or more.
 If you place an order over $800, you will be liable to pay the import tax and tariffs upon delivery, which is 29% of the order total.